Oluwasetemi/css-note/slides.md

 <h1 class="text-sm bg-orange p-4 text-center">Flex-Shrink</h1>
 <div></div>
-<p>The <strong><kbd>flex-shrink</kbd></strong> CSS property determines how much flex items will shrink relative to each other when the flex container is too small to accommodate their full size.
+<p>The <strong>`flex-shrink`</strong> CSS property determines how much flex items will shrink relative to each other when the flex container is too small to accommodate their full size.
 </p>
-<p>Flex shrink only does something when the items are between their minimum size and hypothetical size <small>and you can disable the ability of an item to shrink by setting <kbd>flex-shrink: 0;</kbd>.</small></p>
+<p>Flex shrink only does something when the items are between their minimum size and hypothetical size <small>and you can disable the ability of an item to shrink by setting `flex-shrink: 0;`.</small></p>
 <section class="pt-10">
  <FlexShrink/>
 </section>